-- The purpose of the expedition

 - ii.
 Proposed campsites

 - iii.
 Route plan, taking account of tides, currents and winds.

 - iv.
 Proposed plan for foul weather.

 - v.
 Method of obtaining weather forecasts.

 - vi.
 Method of reporting progress or change of plan.

 - vii.
 Rations.

 - viii.
 Equipment list and the type of craft used.

 - ix.
 Safety precautions to be taken including:-

 - methods of summoning help

 - method of self help and waiting for help to arrive

 - methods of signalling disasters

 - communication between individual canoes

 - details of safety boat used and its coverage

 - x.
 Particulars of candidates

-g.
+f.
 Supervision and Assessment

-For safety reasons, either the supervisor or the assessor should accompany the expedition by suitable powered craft.
+For safety reasons, either the supervisor or the assessor should accompany the journey by suitable powered craft.
 The powered craft must be able to cope with the prevailing sea conditions and provided with means of telecommunication as a safeguard against engine break down.